hexrw/sp-api/packages/sdk/README.md

 ## Release automation

 1. Commits touching `packages/models` or `packages/sdk` trigger `release-please`.
 2. A single release PR collects version bumps, changelog entries, and synchronises the SDK's dependency on the models package.
+The PR title follows `release <component>@<version>`.
-3. CI (Biome linting, builds, Vitest coverage) must succeed; the `release-please-auto-merge` workflow enables auto-merge for the PR.
+3. CI (Biome linting, builds, Vitest coverage) must succeed; the `release-please-auto-merge` workflow enables auto-merge for PRs labeled `release: pending`.
-4. When the PR merges, release-please tags `models-v*` first, then `sdk-v*`.
+4. When the PR merges, release-please tags `@selling-partner-api/models@*` first, then `@selling-partner-api/sdk@*`.
 5. The `publish-sdk` workflow publishes the models package, waits for npm to expose the new version, synchronises the SDK dependency, and finally publishes the SDK to npm and GitHub Packages.

 No manual tagging or version bumps are required—push code and wait for CI.